Using Formulas in Groundplan

 FormulaExplainedUnit of Measure

-(len/1.5)+count*2Total length divided by how often a post is (1.5m) add for each run 2 extra posts (for each end)posts
+=(len/1.5)+count*2Total length divided by how often a post is (1.5m) and add for each run 2 extra posts (for each end)posts

-How Area Supported References correspond to a Plan:
+How the main Area Supported References correspond to a Plan:

 formula-area-supported-reference.png